 To make blocks similar to the ones we used in the forum, sew with tone-on-tone fabrics or choose prints that "read" as (look like) the color you're targeting when viewed from a distance.
 Avoid true multi-colored prints with no definite color.

-Jump to page 3 to find cutting instructions for several sizes of pinwheel blocks.
+See page 3 for cutting instructions for several sizes of pinwheel blocks.